 As noted in previous reports there are a number of large blocks missing at the seaward end of the pier, although this is not new damage.
-It is however advised that the end of the pier and damage to coping stones and deck slabs mentioned above, are repaired in order to prevent further degradation of the structure.
+It is advised that the end of the pier is repaired in order to prevent further degradation of the structure.